wailsapp/docs/reference/guide.md

 ## Wails Runtime

+Wails comes with a runtime library that may be accessed from Javascript or Go.
+It has the following subsystems:

+  * Events
+  * Logging
+  * Window
+  * Dialog
+  * Browser

+**NOTE: At this time, the Javascript runtime does not include the Window and Dialog subsystems**

-When binding a struct with the `WailsInit` method, a runtime object is presented by the Application.
-This has a number of subsystems which we will now look at in detail.
+When binding a struct with the `WailsInit` method, the Go runtime object is presented by the Application.

+For the frontend, the runtime is accessed through the `window.wails` object.

+**NOTE: We are looking to unify the API between the runtimes.
+This is currently being tracked in [this ticket](https://github.com/wailsapp/wails/issues/123)**

 ### Events

 The Events subsystem provides a means of listening and emitting events across the application as a whole.
 This means that you can listen for events emitted in both Javascript and Go, and events that you emit will be received by listeners in both Go and Javascript.

-It is accessible via `runtime.Events` and provides 2 methods: `Emit` and `On`.
+In the Go runtime, it is accessible via `runtime.Events` and provides 2 methods: `Emit` and `On`.

 #### Emit